-Figure 8.3.1.1.2.2.1: 5G ProSe UE SLP key request procedure
+Figure 8.3.1.1.2.2.1: UE SLP key request procedure

-8.3.1.1.2.3 5G ProSe UE SLP key request procedure accepted by the SLPKMF
+8.3.1.1.2.3 UE SLP key request procedure accepted by the SLPKMF

-Upon receiving a PROSE_SLPK_REQUEST message, the SLPKMF shall check whether the UE is authorized to act as any UE role for ranging and sidelink positioning.
-If authorized, the SLPKMF shall then send a PROSE_SLPK_RESPONSE message with the <SLPK-accept> element.
-In the <SLPK-accept> element, the SLPKMF shall include:
+Upon receiving a PROSE_UE_SLPK_REQUEST message, the SLPKMF shall check whether the UE is authorized to act as any UE role for ranging and sidelink positioning.
+If authorized, the SLPKMF shall then send a PROSE_UE_SLPK_RESPONSE message with the <UE-SLPK-accept> element.
+In the <UE-SLPK-accept> element, the SLPKMF shall include:

-a) the transaction ID set to the value of the transaction ID received in the PROSE_SLPK_REQUEST message from the UE;
+a) the transaction ID set to the value of the transaction ID received in the PROSE_UE_SLPK_REQUEST message from the UE;

 b) the SLPK ID set to the value of the SLPK ID associated with the SLPK; and